(Originally published in The Chattanooga Times Free Press)

 If there’s a second shutdown, there will be more food insecurity and many more casualties.
 But we should also understand that the economic inequities of our world are increasing beyond the impact of any shutdown.
 In 2018, billionaires’ fortune grew by 12% while the poorest 3.8 billion lost 11% of their wealth.
 Rather than be the example of an unprecedented economic engine, the U.S. may become the poster child for a feudal society where the wealthy live like lords and ladies while the rest of us are at their mercy.
 Let’s resolve to address the growing economic inequity and become the land of plenty once more.

-Deborah Levine is an award-winning, best-selling author of 14 books.
-As Editor of the American Diversity Report, she received the 2013 Champion of Diversity Award from diversitybusiness.com and the Excellence Award from the Tennessee Economic Council on Women.
-Her writing about cultural diversity spans decades with articles published in The American Journal of Community Psychology, Journal of Public Management & Social Policy, The Bermudian Magazine, and The Harvard Divinity School Bulletin.
-She earned a National Press Association Award, was a Blogger with The Huffington Post, and is featured on C-Span/ BookTV.
+Deborah Levine is Editor in-Chief of the American Diversity Report.
+She is an award-winning author of 14 books, received the Champion of Diversity Award from diversitybusiness.com, the Excellence Award from the Tennessee Economic Council on Women and is featured on C-Span/ BookTV.
+Her published articles span decades in journals & magazines: The American Journal of Community Psychology, Journal of Public Management & Social Policy, The Bermudian Magazine, The Harvard Divinity School Bulletin.
+A former blogger with The Huffington Post, she is now an opinion columnist with The Chattanooga Times Free Press.